Ares-Developers/Ares-docs/new/civilianenemies.rst

   Enabling this prevents a unit of this type to be considered neutral in multiplayer matches.
 Defaults to :value:`no`.

-.. index:: Civilians; Always treat as enemy

 .. versionadded:: 0.7

+.. index:: Civilians; Recognize and repel civilian threats

 Repelling Civilian Attacks
 --------------------------